Privacy, deletion, billing, takedown, or API questions: [email protected].

 If you use Google or YouTube features, you remain responsible for complying with Google's policies, the YouTube Terms of Service, and YouTube Community Guidelines.

-marly.studio may rate-limit, suspend, or refuse service for abuse, fraud, excessive automated activity, or other harmful behavior.
+marly.studio may rate-limit, suspend, terminate, or refuse service for abuse, fraud, excessive automated activity, payment disputes, platform-policy violations, unlawful use, security risk, or other harmful behavior.

 Paid plans, if enabled, are processed through Stripe.
 Payment terms, renewals, and billing disputes are also subject to Stripe's checkout and billing surfaces.